ingredio/NLP_utils/entity_extraction/README.md

 ## Dataset

 As a dataset for this task a CSV file is created where each line contains a word, its part of speech tag, PMID of the paper the word was found in, the index of sentence and a label that shows if each word is a compound or not.
+The dataset used can be downloaded from [here](https://drive.google.com/drive/folders/1hlnRv9GIaQSVUQeSBAkc-k8BJIDWwls7) and should exist in the root folder.
 A sample of the used training set can be seen below:

 PMID|Word|POS|Sentence|Tag
 -|-|-|-|-